ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S05a-defi/M9-swaps/L1/index.md

 ### 1 | Best rates across DeFi

-By requesting prices from all available DEXs, DEX aggregators, and individual market makers, we can guarantee that MetaMask users have access to the deepest liquidity, largest selection of tokens, and the most competitive prices.
+By requesting prices from all available DEXs, DEX aggregators, and individual market makers, we can guarantee that MetaMask users have access to the deepest liquidity, the largest selection of tokens, and the most competitive prices.

 ### 2 | Seamless and standardized UX